Homemade Lemon Wine Recipe

 With the aid of a clean funnel, transfer the lemon wine into glass bottles and cork them.
 Unfortunately, it’s not ready to drink quite yet – it’ll need to age for a minimum of three months.
 The longer it’s left in the bottles, the fuller and more complex the flavor will become.

-Up Next: Try making a strawberry wine at home and see why its considered as the best homemade wine in the world.
+Recommended: Try making a strawberry wine at home and see why it's considered one of the nicest fruit wines to make at home.

 So, to sum up, here are the steps for making lemon wine:

 - Cool, then pour into a fermentation vessel and add wine yeast, yeast nutrient, and pectic enzyme.
 Seal and leave for approx. 10 days.

 - Siphon into a secondary fermentation demijohn, leaving all residue behind.
 Leave for approx. 6-8 weeks.